Rage and the Politics of Power

 Paradigm One - The Unaware Ego

 Imagine the world as a great big rubber ball on the ocean of life.
-If you have ever played with a ball in the pool you know that with the slightest movement it revolves and turn and spins in the water.
+If you have ever played with a ball in the pool, you know that with the slightest movement, it revolves and turns, spinning in the water.
 It does not stay still.
 It is hard to push the whole ball under the water.
-Imagine that this ball is the world and that people live on the top of the ball bobbing in the water, but people also live on the bottom of the world, under the water.
+Imagine that this ball represents the world, and people live on the top of the ball, bobbing in the water.
+However, people also live at the bottom of the world, under the water.
 There are no other options.
-There are people living lovely lives above water in the sunshine with air to breathe.
-The people at the bottom of the world, struggle to stay alive and have to find creative ways to get a day in the sun to keep going.
-All kinds of dangerous creatures lurk in the in the dark depths.
+People are living lovely lives above water in the sunshine with air to breathe.
+The people at the bottom of the world struggle to stay alive and have to find creative ways to get a day in the sun to keep going.
+All kinds of dangerous creatures lurk in the dark depths.
 It is dangerous and unpleasant.
-Using this metaphor think of the current political situation either in America or else where in the world.
+Using this metaphor, think of the current political situation either in America or elsewhere in the world.
 Pay close attention to where you picked as an example.
 Why?
-What past experience is being triggered within yourself?
+What memory of an experience is being triggered within yourself?

 How do the people at the bottom feel?
 What is their split experience?
 What options do the people at the bottom have?
 Who bears the greatest responsibility for this situation?

-In this paradigm, the people at the top have to exert power and control to keep the people at the bottom at the bottom so as to maintain their resources and position at the top.
-They might strike a bargain for services and money and power, by giving the people at the bottom a day in the sun occasionally in exchange for some small reward.
+In this paradigm, the people at the top must exert power and control to keep the people at the bottom in their place, thereby maintaining their resources and position at the top.
+They might strike a bargain for services, money, and power, giving the people at the bottom a day in the sun occasionally in exchange for a small reward.

 The people at the bottom could 1. passively accept their fate, 2. start a revolution (literally) and have the ball revolve by using aggressive power, so that they are at the top and the people at the top have to live at the bottom, or 3. they can bargain with the people at the top to get the occasional benefit at the top.

-Think of historical examples of all these examples.
+Think of historical examples of all these.
 Now think of how you have lived the role of being someone at the top and someone at the bottom of the ball in your daily interactions and relationships.
 What did you do?
 What is your pattern?

 Come to class ready to discuss examples in your own life and experience.